mongodb/specifications/source/client-side-encryption/tests/README.rst

    Expect this to succeed.
 Use the returned UUID of the key to explicitly encrypt and decrypt the string "test" to validate it works.

-   Call ``client_encryption_invalid`` with the same masterKey.
+   Call ``client_encryption_invalid.createDataKey()`` with the same masterKey.
 Expect this to fail with an exception with a message containing the string: "parse error".

-4. Call `client_encryption.createDataKey()` with "gcp" as the provider and the following masterKey:
+9. Call `client_encryption.createDataKey()` with "gcp" as the provider and the following masterKey:

    .. code:: javascript

       {
-        "provider": "gcp",
         "projectId": "csfle-poc",
         "location": "global",
         "keyRing": "test",